Metaswitch/ellis/docs/features.md

 and can control which of their numbers (if any) are exposed in the global address book.

+A number corresponds to a public and private identity pair stored in Homestead.
+When creating a number, the Ellis UI allows associating it with an existing private identity.
+If no private identity is provided, Ellis will automatically generate a private identity based on the public identity.
+E.g. a public identity of *sip:alice@sip.com* will produce a private id of *alice@sip.com*

 Global Address Book
 -------------------